CryptozombiesHQ/cryptozombie-lessons/en/2/5-inheritance.md

 Our game code is getting quite long.
 Rather than making one extremely long contract, sometimes it makes sense to split your code logic across multiple files to organize the code.

-One feature of Rust that makes this more manageable is contract modules:
+One feature of the MultiversX Rust framework Rust that makes this more manageable is contract modules emphasized through supertraits:

 ```
 #[multiversx_sc::contract]